Role of the School Counselor

 For Assistance Outside of School Hours

-Regular business hours for school counselors are Monday-Friday, from 8:00 AM - 3:30 PM through June 17th.
+Regular business hours for school counselors are Monday-Friday, from 8:00 AM - 3:30 PM through the last day of school.
 Please note that School-Based Mental Health Teams are not available to provide guidance, resources, or intervention services for mental health emergencies outside of school hours.

 If you or your child are experiencing an emergency or crisis, please call 911 or go to your nearest emergency room for immediate assistance.